smilegodly/whiteboardapp/README.md

 # whiteboardapp
-A simple not taking web app
+A simple note taking web app
+Link to live site found can be here https://smilegodly.github.io/whiteboardapp/